 Green Salad, Truffle Dressing (£4.50)

 For some additional side dishes, we had the green salad in truffle dressing.
-Not much to comment here as they were fairly standard salad leaves.
+Not much to comment on here as they were fairly standard salad leaves.
 I enjoyed the truffle dressing, which was fragrant and tasty.
 But it’s nothing outstandingly special at the same time either.

 Buttered Green Peas (£4.50)